jeetgoyal80/finance-dashboard-backend/README.md

 - Access to user management endpoints
 - Can update user role and status

-These permissions are enforced using reusable authorization middleware rather than inline checks.
+These permissions are enforced through reusable authorization middleware rather than inline checks.
+That was important to me because access control logic tends to become brittle when it is spread around the codebase.

-## 7. Financial Records Module
+## 8. Financial Records Module

 ### Data Model